soutAle/Finder/README.md

 > - Make sure you are using node version 14+ and that you have already successfully installed and runned the backend.
 > 1. Install the packages: `$ npm install`
 > 2. Start coding! start the webpack dev server `$ npm run start`

+> 🚧⚠️ Some functionalities are still in progress, as I am taking the time to dig deeper into the details of the project.
+I am working to gain a more solid understanding and make sure everything is done right. thank you for your comprehension and you will hear from me soon!
+> ***I hope you liked it*** 😊